sonatype-nexus-community/nexus-repository-conan/README.md

 ## Compatibility with Nexus Repository Manager 3 Versions

-The table below outlines what version of Nexus Repository Manager the plugin was built against
+The table below outlines what version of Nexus Repository Manager the plugin was built against:

 | Plugin Version    | Nexus Repository Manager Version |
 |-------------------|----------------------------------|